Palisade producers promise peaches aplenty

 This year, the large producers in Palisade are predicting up to a 90% crop yield, a dramatic turnaround from a disastrous 2020 when only 15% of the crop made it.
 That year brought two devastating temperature swings — one in the spring and another in the fall.

 Still, farmers who live and die on jam and cobbler potential say this season wasn’t without its peach scares.
-Those came April 13 and 14, the only two days when temperatures hovered below freezing overnight.
+Those came in April .

 “Palisade got down to 28 degrees on the 13th and then 26 degrees for about an hour on the 14th,” said Megan Stackhouse, a meteorologist with the National Weather Service.
 “The peach crop can’t handle much more than an hour of 26 degrees and colder.”